frustra/strayphotons/README.md

 - Linux: `make physx` (if not done already), `make` or `make unix-release`.

 - Windows: `make physx-windows-release` (if not done already), then `make windows-release`, then open build/sp.sln in Visual Studio.
-Set the startup project to `sp`.
+If using CMake <3.6, set the startup project to `sp`.
 Set the target to `RelWithDebInfo` under normal usage.
 Press the play button to build and run.
 To create a debug build, use `make windows` and set the target to `Debug`.

 ### Running